-Okay, so you wouldn't expect your teen-ager to wear a life vest to the prom, but how about in a canoe or boat?
+OK, so you wouldn't expect your teenager to wear a life jacket to the prom, but how about in a canoe or boat?
 Could your adolescent be bullied or dared into a river that's too cold and swift for swimming?
 Does he leap into unknown waters before he looks?

 Sometimes we don't know until it's too late.
-“When a teen-ager gets into trouble in the water and suffers a submersion, it's usually fatal,” says Dr. Linda Quan, Director of Emergency Services at Children's Hospital.
+“When a teen-ager gets into trouble in the water and suffers a submersion, it's usually fatal,” says Dr. Linda Quan, former director of Emergency Services and international drowning prevention expert at Seattle Children's Hospital.

 Is it risk-taking or lack of information that gets them, literally, in over their heads?

 - Wear a life jacket in small watercraft, such as canoes, motorboats and rafts, or when swimming in deep or swift water, especially when there is no lifeguard.

 - Recognize that water is a potential hazard, and learn how to assess and limit the risks.

 - Recognize your own limits and don't rely on a buddy to rescue you.
 Learn to swim well.